Resource Allocation via Backscatter-Aware Transmit Antenna Selection for Low-PAPR and Ultra-Reliable WSNs: Introduction

-The key contributions of this work are summarized as follows: \begin{itemize} \item \textit{BC-TAS Framework Design:} We introduce a novel multi-objective per-subcarrier selection metric that explicitly balances primary link reliability against the stability of backscatter incidence and the suppression of victim-link interference. \item \textit{Analytical Metric for Sensing Fidelity (BCF):} We define and derive the BCF as a novel performance metric to quantify the temporal stability of the RF envelope at the tag.
-We provide a theoretical bound for BCF reduction under $N_t$-order selection diversity, establishing the first formal link between spatial resource allocation and sensing "envelope noise. \item \textit{Dual-Envelope Regulation:} We establish a joint control mechanism that exploits sparse subcarrier activation to simultaneously reduce the transmitter's PAPR and the tag's incident BCF, providing the first quantitative link between illuminator antenna selection and backscatter sensing fidelity. \item \textit{Low-Complexity Heuristic:} We formulate the BC-TAS decision as a constrained optimization problem and develop a low-complexity greedy solution incorporating recursive Kalman-based channel smoothing to ensure selection stability under imperfect CSI.
-The algorithm scales linearly with the number of subcarriers, providing a 2.3× execution speedup over traditional MMSE detectors while maintaining robustness to rapid channel fluctuations. \item \textit{Non-linear Hardware Validation:} We perform a comprehensive evaluation using the Rapp PA model and IEEE 802.11n/be channel models, demonstrating over two orders of reduction in outage probability and a $25\times$ improvement in system energy efficiency compared to standard SISO and MIMO baselines. \end{itemize}
+The key contributions of this work are summarized as follows: \begin{itemize} \item \textit{BC-TAS Framework Design:} A novel multi-objective per-subcarrier selection metric that balances primary link reliability against backscatter incidence stability and victim interference suppression. \item \textit{Analytical Metric for Sensing Fidelity BCF:} We define the BCF to quantify the temporal stability of the RF envelope at the tag and provide a theoretical bound for BCF reduction under $N_t$-order selection diversity. \item \textit{Dual-Envelope Regulation:} A joint control mechanism exploiting sparse subcarrier activation to simultaneously reduce transmitter PAPR and tag incident BCF, linking antenna selection directly to sensing fidelity. \item \textit{Low-Complexity Heuristic:} A greedy solution incorporating recursive Kalman-based channel smoothing for stability under imperfect CSI.
+The algorithm achieves a 2.3$\times$ speedup over traditional MMSE detectors. \item \textit{Hardware Aware Simulation:} Comprehensive evaluation using Rapp PA and IEEE 802.11 TGn models, demonstrating two orders of magnitude reduction in outage probability and a $25\times$ improvement in energy efficiency. \end{itemize}

 The remainder of this paper is organized as follows.
-Section~II reviews the state-of-the-art in TAS, backscatter sensing, and PAPR-aware transmission.
-Section~III details the system model and the MOFS formulation, including the Kalman-based channel smoothing.
-Section~IV presents the proposed greedy selection algorithm and derives its theoretical diversity and scaling properties.
-Section~V provides extensive simulation results, including BER, BCF, and hardware efficiency metrics.
-Section~VI synthesizes these findings with a theoretical validation of the observed gains and trade-offs.
-Finally, Section~VII concludes the work, followed by the derivation of the selection penalty in Appendix~\ref{AppendixA}.
+Section~II reviews the state-of-the-art.
+Section~III details the system model and Multi-Objective Field Shaping (MOFS) formulation.
+Section~IV presents the greedy selection algorithm and its theoretical properties.
+Section~V provides extensive simulation results and synthesizes these with a theoretical validation.
+Section~VI concludes the work.